Norfolk Naval Shipyard

 The shipyard also received approval in 2020 from the State Air Pollution Control Board to install two 7MW turbines, fueled by natural gas, to generate electricity and steam.
 The shipyard had been purchasing steam from the Wheelabrator incinerator, which burned municipal solid waste.21

-By the start of 2023, the only key project in the Shipyard Infrastructure Optimization Program (SIOP) project that was under construction was renovation of the dry dock at Portsmouth Naval Shipyard in Kittery, Maine.
-The original cost estimate was $423 million, but by 2023 it had swelled to $2.2 billion.
+By the start of 2023, the Shipyard Infrastructure Optimization Program (SIOP) renovation of a dry dock at Portsmouth Naval Shipyard in Kittery, Maine demonstrated a rapid rise in costs.
+The original estimate was $423 million, but by 2023 it had swelled to $2.2 billion.
 Estimated cost for drydock work at Pearl Harbor had increased by over 150%.

 the Navy's original cost estimates for upgrading the dry dock at the Norfolk Navy Shipyard were wildly inaccurate